 Whether language, tone, or imagery, centralized marketing teams who seek to balance the elements of content needed for global personalization often rely on Marketing Asset Management to do so at the global level.

-MAM enables all offices to access, localize, and distribute approved marketing materials, empowering them to create a cohesive brand experience as every touchpoint is on-brand and up-to-date.
+Marketing asset management enables all offices to access, localize, and distribute approved marketing materials, empowering them to create a cohesive brand experience as every touchpoint is on-brand and up-to-date.

 Customer experience is the charter of the modern CMO